27 Top Recruiting Software for Companies in 2023

 The Recruiter program is a piece of SaaS software that uses artificial intelligence to source and assess talent, using X0PA’s patented algorithms to find the best fit for your company and the role you are looking to fill.

-Robotic process automation (RPA) reduces manual tasks to enable scaling of the recruiting process, simultaneously removing elements of human error creating a more objective hiring process.
+Robotic process automation (RPA) reduces manual tasks to enable scaling of the recruiting process, simultaneously removing elements of human error and creating a more objective hiring process.
 X0PA’s platform aims to predict both candidate performance and retention based on analytics and natural language processing.

 Prices are available on request.